geerlingguy/top500-benchmark/README.md

 > For testing, you can start an Ubuntu docker container:
 >
 > ```
-> docker run -it --rm -v $PWD:/code geerlingguy/docker-ubuntu2204-ansible:latest bash
+> docker run --name top500 -it -v $PWD:/code geerlingguy/docker-ubuntu2204-ansible:latest bash
 > ```
 >
 > Then go into the code directory (`cd /code`) and run the playbook using the command above.

+#### Setting `performance` CPU frequency

+If you get an error like `CPU Throttling apparently enabled!`, you may need to set the CPU frequency to `performance` (and disable any throttling or performance scaling).

+For different OSes and different CPU types, the way you do this could be different.
+So far the automated `performance` setting in the `main.yml` playbook has only been tested on Raspberry Pi OS.
+You may need to look up how to disable throttling on your own system.
+Do that, then run the `main.yml` playbook again.

 ### Overclocking